buildsec/frsca/examples/maven/README.md

-# SSF Maven Tekton Pipeline
+# FRSCA Maven Tekton Pipeline

 This is a sample maven tekton pipeline.